grommet/grommet/src/js/components/Heading/README.md

 **color**

 A color identifier to use for the text color.
-For example:
-      'brand'.

 ```
 string